itd/axispics/README.txt

 directory ($axis_pic_path).

 AXIS software will throw/put jpg images at a web server.
-This is set up so all you should have to do is fire-up this service and point all the cameras at this app (http://[server_address]:6543/pics).
+All you should have to do is fire-up this service and point all the cameras at this app.
 No additional server side configuration is necessary.

-Images from each camera are saved to individual
+Images from each camera are saved to disk in individual directories:
-directories:

   $axis_pic_path/$CAMERA_IP_ADDRESS